 "I went to a beauty school where we didn’t train on textured, Black, or curly hair.
 All of the training we did was on white hair or Asian hair.
 It wasn’t until the latter part of my Atlanta experience that I got into natural hair.
 Even then, I was still pressing it out and making it smooth.
 Now, I take those beautiful images I love so much — like maybe a Sassoon haircut or an Aveda updo — and turn that into a textured look.
 I'll put a really clean bob on the kinkiest, curliest hair I can find, or the waviest girl that I can find.

-"One of my favorite looks is Uzo Aduba for the Emmys, because that was such a risk.
+"One of my favourite looks is Uzo Aduba for the Emmys, because that was such a risk.
 And to see Viola Davis celebrate her big, kinky, textured hair on the carpet for the Globes was so good, and I was so happy about that.
 Before the Emmys, no one was doing that.
 I can't remember another moment where someone rocked thick, kinky hair on the red carpet.
-To see women of color rock the red carpet with all of this texture, it's an awesome day.
+To see women of colour rock the red carpet with all of this texture, it's an awesome day.
 It's a beautiful day in beauty."

 "I'm based in New York, but travel roundtrip a minimum of four times a month.
 I frequent Los Angeles the most.
 Life is still so different for me.
 Now, I don’t have to be quite as in your face and sociable with my clients.
 I don’t have to see as many people.
-When you're doing about nine or 10 people per day, that’s a whole lot of socializing, a lot of personalities, and a lot of being on your feet.
+When you're doing about nine or 10 people per day, that’s a whole lot of socialising, a lot of personalities, and a lot of being on your feet.
 If I’m with someone like Yara for the day, I’m primarily only with her just for the day and not for the week.

 "Because I'm spending so much social time with my clients, it feels like we're hanging out with as sisters or cousins.
 We're laughing, flipping through books, figuring out our styles.
 It's relaxed, and totally different — like night and day"